Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Summary and Discussion

 Although we focused on spatially uniform ODEs, the construction readily extends to spatially extended systems.
-This suggests new analyses of entropy–Hamiltonian interplay in pattern formation (e.g., Turing\cite{key-tur} and reaction–diffusion\cite{key-rd1,key-rd2}) and other oscillatory or chaotic media (e.g., Bray–Liebhafsky (BL) model\cite{key-1}, lasers\cite{key-other1}, astrophysics\cite{key-other2}, earthquakes\cite{key-other3}, engineering applications\cite{key-other4,key-other5}, and psychology\cite{key-other6}).
-Taken together, Parts I–III establish NNET as both a rigorous and operational framework beyond Onsager/Prigogine/GENERIC for far-from-equilibrium phenomena and a promising basis for future studies of patterns, biological dynamics, and complex systems.
-We hope that these results will eventually contribute to a unified understanding of spike transmission in neuroscience or to a new classification principle for chemical reaction systems; these remain important subjects for future work.
+This suggests new analyses of entropy--Hamiltonian interplay in pattern formation and other nonlinear media.
+We hope that the present results will contribute to a more unified understanding of far-from-equilibrium oscillatory, spiking, and chaotic dynamics\footnote{e.g., Turing\cite{key-tur}, reaction–diffusion\cite{key-rd1,key-rd2}) and other oscillatory or chaotic media (e.g., Bray–Liebhafsky (BL) model\cite{key-1}, lasers\cite{key-other1}, astrophysics\cite{key-other2}, earthquakes\cite{key-other3}, engineering applications\cite{key-other4,key-other5}, and psychology\cite{key-other6}}.